The key to successful marketing on Twitter is consistency—the kind of consistency that doesn’t lack quality.

-Step 3: Select your Twitter accounts
+Step 3: Select Your Twitter Accounts

-Once you are done crafting your tweets, it is time to select the twitter account for which you want the tweet to be published.
-Just step out of the tweet composer and navigate to the right side to select the post's destination account.
+Once you are done crafting your tweets, it is time to select the Twitter account for which you want the tweet to be published.
+Just step out of the tweet composer and navigate to the right side to select the post’s destination account.

 You can also schedule the same tweet for other social media platforms that you will find in the “Select Accounts” section, just by checking the box beside their name.
 That’s how you can create one content for multiple social media platforms and share it at once.

-When it comes to twitter, you can only schedule the same message for a single Twitter profile because the Twitter APIs consider using the same tweet for multiple accounts as spam.
+You can only schedule the same message for a single Twitter profile because the Twitter APIs consider using the same tweet for multiple accounts as spam.

-Step 4: Schedule your Tweet
+Step 4: Schedule Your Tweet

 Scheduling your tweet is just a one-click step, but apart from that, you got other scheduling options: